arkency/posts/posts/2020-04-22-practical-use-of-ruby-pstore.md

 end
 ```

 I hope you found this article useful and learned a bit or two.
-Drop me a line on my twitter or leave a star on this project.
+Drop me a line on [my twitter](https://twitter.com/pawelpacana) or leave a star on this project:

+<div class="github-card" data-github="pawelpacana/nanoc-github" data-width="400" data-height="" data-theme="default"></div>
+<script src="//cdn.jsdelivr.net/github-cards/latest/widget.js"></script>

 Happy hacking!